Learning the Relation between Code Features and Code Transforms with Structured Prediction: Approach for Structured Prediction of Code Transform

-To effectively guide the code transformation process, our aim is to precisely predict the needed transforms at the granularity of AST node.
+To effectively guide the code transform process, our aim is to predict the needed transforms at the AST node level.
 We thus first define the following two random fields.

 \textbf{Definition 4.1.} \textbf{(Random field of AST nodes and transforms)}.
 Let \emph{P} = \{1, 2, 3, ..., \emph{Q}\} be the set of AST nodes where the integer is a unique identifier to denote the nodes traversed in pre-order.
 We associate a random field \textbf{N} = $\{\emph{N}_{1}, ... , \emph{N}_{Q}\}$ over node symbol (a node symbol is a unique combination of node label and node value) in each position \emph{p} in the AST and another random field \textbf{T} = $\{\emph{T}_{1}, ... , \emph{T}_{Q}\}$ over the code transform applied to each position \emph{p} in the AST.

-The realizations of \textbf{N} (denoted by \textbf{n}) will be the actual nodes for a specific input AST, and the realizations of \textbf{T} (denoted by \textbf{t}) will be the actual transforms applied to nodes of the specific input AST. \autoref{fig:example} (a) and (b) give an example of the realizations of the two random fields where the transforms are applied to repair the bug.
+The realizations of \textbf{N} (denoted by \textbf{n}) will be the actual nodes for a specific input AST, and the realizations of \textbf{T} (denoted by \textbf{t}) will be the actual transforms applied to nodes of the specific input AST. \autoref{fig:example} (a) and \autoref{fig:example}(b) give an example of the realizations of the two random fields where the transforms are applied to repair the bug.
 To repair the toy bug in \autoref{fig:example}, we need to replace the binary operator `+' with the binary operator `*' (called "{\tt Binop Replacement}" transform) and wrap expression \emph{3*X} with a method call $\mathit{Sin}$ (called "{\tt Wrap-With-Method}" transform).
 According to definition 4.1, for realizations of random field \textbf{T}, these two repair transforms are attached to the AST nodes corresponding to binary operator `+' and expression \emph{3*X} in the AST respectively.

 Given the two random fields \textbf{N} and \textbf{T}, we now discuss the choice of the undirected graph over random variables in \textbf{T}, i.e., the choice of CRFs for transform prediction purpose.
-In CRF, the more complex the graph, the more kinds of feature functions which relate all variables in a clique can be defined, which in turn would lead to a larger class of conditional probability distributions.
-However, note at the same time a complex graph will make the exact inference algorithms become intractable \cite{CRF2}.
+In CRFs, the more complex the graph, the more kinds of feature functions which relate all variables in a clique can be defined, which in turn would lead to a larger class of conditional probability distributions.
+However, note meanwhile a complex graph will make the exact inference algorithms become intractable \cite{CRF2}.
 For the transform prediction problem, we define the undirected graph in the following way:

 \textbf{Definition 4.2.} \textbf{(Graph for random field T)} The undirected graph for random field \textbf{T} = $\{\emph{T}_{1}, ... , \emph{T}_{Q}\}$ is \emph{G} = (\emph{V}, \emph{E}) such that (1) \emph{V} = $\{\emph{T}_{1}, ... , \emph{T}_{Q}\}$ and (2) \emph{E} = $\{(\emph{T}_{i}, \emph{T}_{j}) | PC(i,j) \lor IS (i,j)\}$ where $PC(i,j)$ and $IS (i,j)$ denote that there exist parent-child and immediate-sibling relationship between positions \emph{i} and \emph{j} in the input AST tree respectively.